Bec-Lyons/LogicAppsDevOps/README.md

 - [Azurite](https://github.com/Azure/Azurite) is not yet supported.

 - There is currently a bug where generating a new `connections.json` file will update `.csproj` with another entry for the connections file, feel free to delete this new reference - you do not need to reference the connections file more than once.

-- There is currently a bug where you cannot view Azure operations in the designer when using a stateless workflow

 - Authentication is not yet supported using the built-in HTTP operation